Maryanne Amacher’s Intelligent Life cover, circa 1982. Photo courtesy of Bowerbird.

 American Sublime.
 Photo courtesy of Bowerbird.

-Bowerbird is a presenting organization that, since 2006, has produced over 500 events, with a focus on what the organization describes as “experimental, outsider, avant, unknown, forgotten, futuristic, and rediscovered types of music.”
-Center-supported projects include Cage: Beyond Silence (2012), a series of John Cage’s major musical compositions, in conjunction with the Philadelphia Museum of Art’s Center-funded exhibition Dancing Around the Bride, and That Which Is Fundamental, the first multi-concert retrospective of African American composer Julius Eastman’s (1940–90) work.
-In 2017, Bowerbird received a Project grant for Sound Machines: Kagel's Zwei Mann Orchester, presenting the US premiere of a large-scale sound sculpture conceived by late composer and artist Mauricio Kagel.
-A 2018 grant has supported Making The Third Ear, delving into the work of pioneering sound artist Maryanne Amacher (1938-2009).
+Bowerbird is a presenting organization that expands public understanding of experimental music.
+Since 2006 the organization has produced over 600 events throughout the Philadelphia region, featuring music, dance, film, and related art forms.
+Center-supported projects include Cage: Beyond Silence (2012), a series of John Cage’s major musical compositions in conjunction with the Philadelphia Museum of Art’s Center-funded exhibition Dancing Around the Bride; That Which Is Fundamental, the first multi-concert retrospective of African American composer Julius Eastman’s (1940–90) work; Sound Machines: Kagel's Zwei Mann Orchester, presenting the US premiere of a large-scale sound sculpture conceived by late composer and artist Mauricio Kagel; and Making The Third Ear, delving into the work of pioneering sound artist Maryanne Amacher (1938–2009).
+A 2019 Discovery grant supports an exploration of the history and artistic legacy of the Shiraz Arts Festival, held annually in Iran from 1967 to 1977, to inform future public programs.